10 Signs of Chemical Submission and How to Protect Your Safety at Night

 Keep the glass, bottle, food, or suspicious product.
 Keep worn clothing, messages, photos, videos, tickets, transport proofs, and testimonies.
 Note the time, place, people present, and any details you remember.

-Contact a close person, an association, CRAFS, or a victim support structure.
+Contact a close person, an association, the CRAFS, or a victim support structure.
 A victim should not have to handle the situation alone.

 Why act quickly?